bilal-fazlani/commanddotnet/README.md

 ### Options

-Options are arguments that :
+Options are arguments that:
- - Are optional
+ - are not positional
- - Are named
+ - are named
- - May change behaviour of command
+ - change behaviour of command

-For instance let's just go with out example from [arguments](#arguments) section.
+For instance let's just go with out example from [operands](#operands) section.

 This time, the sentense is `please delete the file sample.docx tomorrow`.
 In this case, we have extra information about the operation we want to perform i.e. `time`